 This article delves into the importance of exploring career options, giving clarity to why career exploration is important, and discusses the concept of Ikigai in relation to career mapping.
 It will also enumerate effective activities for career explorers.

 Traditional theoretical frameworks viewed career exploration only as an initial step.
-It was deemed as a phase that individuals eventually move on from.
+It was deemed as a phase that individuals eventually move on from like OJT meaning you finish it and apply for a real job.
 Contemporary research, however, has begun to recognize how it factors in on different stages of our occupational journeys.
 For example, Super (1980) has introduced a life-span, life-space approach to career development.
-He acknowledged that individuals go through several developmental stages, in all of which career exploration performs a function.
+He acknowledged that individuals go through several developmental stages, all of which career exploration performs a function.

 One can go as far as arguing that career exploration is self-exploration.
 As Flum and Blumstein (2020) posited, it is “a critical means by which individuals can construct themselves and re-explore and reconstruct themselves throughout the life span and across life roles.”